Atlas-Authority/mpac-ui-improved/README.md

 # Atlassian Marketplace Transaction Enhancer

-A Chrome extension that enhances the Atlassian Marketplace vendor transaction reporting page by adding checkboxes to each row and calculating the sum of selected Net $ amounts.
+A Chrome extension that enhances the Atlassian Marketplace vendor reporting pages by adding checkboxes to transaction rows, calculating sums, and rewriting entitlement URLs.

 ## Features